 The first entry must be the device that his writing into the table, because the settings have immediate effect.
 Make sure that all the settings are correct.
 The table can also be deleted if the end terminal only is inserted, and the DIP switches 1 to 7 are set to ON.

-as from firmware B6 as from firmware B7)2 as from firmware BA
+)2 as from firmware BA

-See the example [65].
+See the example [▶ 55].